Happy Birthday, Joan Crawford!

 Frustrated over the roles she was given after Lady of the Night, Crawford embarked on a campaign of self-promotion and began attending dances at various hotels in Hollywood, where she would impress everyone with her performances of the Charleston and the Black Bottom.
 Her strategy worked and MGM next cast her alongside Constance Bennett and Sally O'Neill as one of the title characters in Edmund Goulding's Sally, Irene and Mary (1925).
 The film was a hit and for the first time, the 21-year-old actress began to believe that she might actually have a future in Hollywood.

-After being chosen as one of the WAMPAS Baby Stars of 1926, Joan received her first top-billing role in The Taxi Dancer (1927) and for the rest of the year she was paired with some of MGM's top male stars, including John Gilbert, Tim McCoy, William Haines and Lon Chaney.
-The following year, she was cast opposite John Mack Brown in Harry Beaumont's drama Our Dancing Daughters (1928), which not only established her a serious actress, but also turned her into a symbol of modern 1920s-style feminity the ultimate "flapper girl".
+After being chosen as one of the WAMPAS Baby Stars of 1926, Joan received her first top-billing role in The Taxi Dancer (1927) and was soon paired with some of MGM's top male stars, including John Gilbert, Tim McCoy, William Haines and Lon Chaney.
+The following year, she was cast opposite John Mack Brown in Harry Beaumont's drama Our Dancing Daughters (1928), which not only established her a serious actress, but also turned her into a symbol of modern 1920s-style femininity — the ultimate «flapper girl.»

 (F. Scott Fitzgerald)

-In the late 1920s, Joan was one of the few stars lucky enough to make a successful transition to sound pictures.
-After a stint in MGM's star-studded musical extravaganza The Hollywood Revue of 1929 (1929), she was cast opposite Robert Montgomery in the all-talking picture Untamed (1929), which became a box-office success.
+In the late 1920s, with the introduction of sound to motion pictures, Joan was one of the few silent screen stars lucky enough to make a successful transition to «talkies.» After a stint in MGM's star-studded musical extravaganza The Hollywood Revue of 1929 (1929), she was cast opposite Robert Montgomery in the all-talking picture Untamed (1929), which became a box-office hit.

-By 1930, Crawford's flapper days were over and she began to be offered more sophisticated roles, which were able to show off her abilities as a dramatic actress.
-In 1931, she reunited to director Harry Beaumont to star opposite up-and-coming star Clark Gable in Dance, Fools, Dance, a story about a reporter investigating the murder of a colleague.
-The film was a hit among audiences and critics alike and turned Crawford and Gable into one of MGM's most profitable duos.
-The two would star in seven more films together between 1931 and 1940.
+As the 1930s began, Crawford's flapper days were over and she began to be offered more sophisticated roles, which were able to show off her abilities as a dramatic actress.
+One of these movies was Dance, Fools, Dance (1931), a story about a reporter investigating the murder of a colleague.
+The film, which reunited her with director Harry Beaumont and paired her with up-and-coming star Clark Gable, was a hit among audiences and critics alike, and turned Crawford and Gable into one of MGM's most profitable duos.
+The two would star in seven more films together between 1931 and 1940, including the hugely popular Dancing Girl (1933).

-In 1932, Joan appeared in the all-star production of Grand Hotel, along with some of MGM's biggest stars at the time, including Greta Garbo and John and Lionel Barrymore.
-The film was a critical and commercial success and went on to win Best Picture at the 5th Academy Awards, thus becoming her biggest hit to date.
+To capitalize on her dramatic skills, Joan was put to work in the all-star production of Grand Hotel (1932), along with some of MGM's biggest stars at the time, including Greta Garbo and John and Lionel Barrymore.
+The film was a critical and commercial success and went on to win Best Picture at the 5th Academy Awards, thus becoming her biggest hit to that date.
 After Grand Hotel, she was loaned out to United Artists to appear in the drama Rain (1932), in which she played prostitute Sadie Thompson.
-The film, although ambitious, was a critical and commercial flop and for the first time in her career, Crawford received hate mail.
+The film, although ambitious, was a critical and commercial flop, and for the first time in her career, Crawford received hate mail.

-Joan followed Rain with another flop, the WWI romance drama Today We Live (1933), which teamed her with Gary Cooper, for the first and only time, and New York stage actor Franchot Tone.
+Joan followed Rain with another flop, the World War I romance drama Today We Live (1933), which teamed her with Gary Cooper, for the first and only time, and New York stage actor Franchot Tone.
 Crawford and Tone hit it off right away and eventually married in 1935.
 However, this marriage was also doomed not to last long and the couple divorced four years later.
-They rekindled their relationship in the mid-1960s and Tone even proposed marriage again, but Crawford politely declined the offer.
+They rekindled their relationship in the mid-1960s and Tone even proposed marriage again, but Crawford politely declined.

-After the failure of Rain and Today We Live, MGM decided to reshaped the path of Joan's career and featured her in a string of glossy pictures that required little of her, but ultimately cemented her position as "Queen of the Movies".
-Films like Dancing Lady (1933), Sadie McKee (1934), Love on the Run (1936) and The Gorgeous Hussy (1936), all of which featured Tone as well, were among the biggest box-office successes of the decade.
+After the failure of Rain and Today We Live, MGM decided to reshaped the path of Joan's career and featured her in a string of glossy pictures that required little of her in terms of acting, but which ultimately cemented her position as «Queen of the Movies.» Films like the aforementioned Dancing Lady, Sadie McKee (1934), Love on the Run (1936) and The Gorgeous Hussy (1936), all of which featured Tone as well, were among the biggest box-office successes of the decade.

-However, in the late 1930s, Crawford's popularity started to decline and after she was called "Box-Office Poison", she demanded Louis B. Mayer to give her a film that would showcase her talents better.
+However, in the late 1930s, Crawford's popularity started to decline.
+After she was called «Box-Office Poison,» she demanded Louis B. Mayer to give her a film that would showcase her talents better.
 She was then cast in George Cukor's all-female comedy-drama The Women (1939), opposite Norma Shearer and Rosalind Russell.
 The picture was a smashing hit and put Crawford's career back on track.

-After a cameo appearance in the star-studded production of Hollywood Canteen (1944), Crawford went back to the screen in the most stellar of ways when she was cast in the title role in Michael Curtiz's Mildred Pierce (1945), based on the James M. Cain novel about a long-suffering mother who does everything in her power to provide a better life for her amoral and ungrateful daughter.
-Upon its September 1945 release, Mildred Pierce was an outstanding critical and commercial success and Crawford went on to receive the Academy Award for Best Actress.
+After a cameo appearance in the star-studded production of Hollywood Canteen (1944), Crawford went back to the screen in the most stellar of ways when she was cast as the title role in Michael Curtiz's Mildred Pierce (1945), based on the James M. Cain novel about a long-suffering mother who does everything in her power to provide a better life for her amoral and ungrateful daughter.
+Mildred Pierce was an outstanding critical and commercial success upon release, and Crawford went on to receive the Academy Award for Best Actress.
+She did not attend the ceremony, as she was confined to bed due to illness.

 (Joan Crawford)

-On New Year's Eve 1954, Crawford met Pepsi Cola magnate Harry Steele and she was immediately taken with him and he with her.
+On New Year's Eve 1954, Crawford met Pepsi Cola magnate Alfred Steele and they were immediately taken with each other.
 He was as accomplished and ambitious in his field as she was in hers, and the two seemed to be the perfect match.
-They were married in May 1955 and Joan finally found her much-needed stability in her personal life, after a string of unsatisfactory love affairs.
+They were married in May 1955 at the Flamingo Hotel in Las Vegas, and Joan finally found much-needed stability in her personal life, after a string of unsatisfactory love affairs.
 She also became an active part of Pepsi and frequently travelled with her husband to promote the company.

-In the early 1970s, Crawford began to shy away from public life and her final public appearance was in 1974, at an event to honor former co-star Rosalind Russell.
+In the early 1970s, Crawford began to shy away from public life and her final public appearance was in 1974, at an event to honour former co-star Rosalind Russell.
 After being horrified by the unflattering press pictures of herself released the next day, she swore never to be seen in public again.
-During the final years of her life, she barely left her apartment, save to visit some friends and neighbors and her daughter Cathy.
+During the final years of her life, she barely left her apartment, save to visit some friends and neighbours and her daughter Cathy.
 By mid-1977, all her connections with the outside had been shut off and when she gave away her beloved pet dog on May 8, she knew that her life was nearing the end.
-Two days later, on May 10, Joan Crawford died from a heart attack at the age of 73.
+Two days later, on May 10, Joan Crawford died from a heart attack at the age of 73, leaving behind an enduring legacy in the film industry.

 (Joan Crawford)